-Break out the breath mints because this 5 Minute Green Garlic Dip is completely worth the crazy garlic breath that will proceed after devouring this dip!
-In fact, I’m totally obsessed with this dip right now and all of its garlic-iness.
-And all of this garlicky goodness comes from something called a garlic scape.
+Break out the breath mints because this 5 Minute Green Garlic Dip is completely worth the crazy garlic breath that will follow after devouring this dip!
+This dip is creamy, garlicky, takes only 5 minutes to make, and I’m totally obsessed with it right now.

 OK, so about garlic scapes.
-Come to find out they are the flower bud of the garlic plant.
+After doing some research I learned that garlic scapes are the flower bud of the garlic plant.
 If left unharvested, they will eventually bloom into a flower.
-However, the bud is commonly cut off before flowering so the garlic plant will divert its strength and energy to producing a plump bulb.
+However, the bud is commonly cut off before flowering so that the garlic plant will divert its strength and energy to producing a plump bulb of garlic.
 Garlic scapes come into season in the late spring and early summer, and can be bought by the bunch at your local farmer’s market or at some grocery stores.
-So now is the time to go get some!
+So NOW is the time to go get ’em!

-I really think we should rally around this dip you guys.
-Not just because it’s tasty, which is very important, but because it’s healthy too.
+We need to rally around this dip you guys.
+It’s not just tasty but it’s super nutritious too.
 Let’s break it down:

 - Scapes contain a decent amount of protein, vitamin C, and calcium.
 They are high in antioxidants, may protect against osteoarthritis, and can protect the liver and kidneys against oxidative stress.
 Scapes are also known to boost your immune system and reduce inflammation.